colawsol/pokerednuzlocke/INFO.md

 ### Quality of Life
 * Holding B increases your movement speed, imitating the function of the Mach Bike and Running Shoes.
 * Text speed defaults to fast.
+* An automated Repel system has been implemented, similar to that of Black 2 and White 2, meaning you are prompted to use another when the current one expires.

 ## To Do